-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Katherine Heriot and will benefit 140 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Katherine Heriot and will benefit 140 students.

 Embracing Diversity Through Literature uses diversified books to create greater multicultural awareness with the help of main characters from diverse cultural, language, religious, and social groups.
 Each time they read a new book, we open up students' eyes to other worlds different from theirs or affirm and recognize their culture as represented in the books.
 Each time they open a new book, they have exposure to those different from us.
 Therefore, we will succeed in encouraging acceptance and preparing our students to thrive in a diverse world.

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Akiya Garrity and will benefit 132 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum was awarded to Akiya Garrity and will benefit 132 students.

 My Magazine will provide all students with a content rich, engaging weekly magazine to bring the real world into the classroom.
 Students will explore their world at school and then be able to take it home.